 Chapter 1052, Acts of the 2000 General Assembly, authorized the director of IDPH to contract for the establishment of a statewide organ and tissue donor registry.
-The contract provides for a centralized database and automated system to make organ, tissue, and eye donor information available to family members and physicians seven days a week, 24 hours a day.
+The contract provides for a secure centralized database and automated system to make organ, tissue and eye donor information available to family members and physicians seven days a week, 24 hours a day, as well as to increase public awareness of the program.
 IDN launched the Iowa Donor Registry (www.iowadonorregistry.org) on March 18, 2002.
-To date, more than 1.6 million Iowans have registered their intention to become organ, tissue, and eye donors upon death.
-In 2007, the Revised Uniform Anatomical Gift Act was passed by the Legislature requiring the Iowa Department of Transportation (DOT) to provide the Iowa Donor Registry a listing of every Iowan who marked 'yes' to donation on a license, permit or identification card.DOT provides monthly downloads to the Iowa Donor Registry as legal consent for donation, according to Iowa law.
+To date, more than 1.6 million Iowans have registered their intention to become organ, tissue and eye donors upon death.
+In 2007, the Revised Uniform Anatomical Gift Act was passed by the Legislature requiring the Iowa Department of Transportation (DOT) to provide the Iowa Donor Registry a listing of every Iowan who marked "yes" to donation on a license, permit or identification card.
+DOT provides monthly downloads to the Iowa Donor Registry as legal consent for donation according to Iowa law.
 This important legislation increased the number of registrants in the Iowa Donor Registry from an average of 2,000 entries per month to over 30,000 per month.
 Through digital efforts, IDN has also seen an increase in the number of Iowans registering online.
-On average, 230 people are registering online per month and that number is expected to double in the next two years.
+On average, 230 people register online per month and that number is expected to double in the next two years.

-As of November 2016, 67 percent of adult Iowans are registered donors.
-This outpaces most states, and the national average of 52 percent of all Americans 18 years and older.
+As of November 2017, 69.8 percent of adult Iowans are registered donors.
+This outpaces most states and the national average of 52 percent of all Americans 18 years and older.
 This number decreased in 2015 due to the removal of duplicates from the state registry.
 IDN has worked with the state DOT office to gather driver's license numbers to prevent duplicates moving forward.